-- Beginning in Spring 2021, importers, customs brokers and trade consultants will need to create their portal Business Account and designate a Business Account Manager (BAM).
-The BAM will be responsible for managing the day to day aspects of the account (e.g., assigning privileges, approving delegation of authority requests, etc.).
+- Importers, customs brokers and trade consultants need to create their portal Business Account and designate a Business Account Manager (BAM).
+The BAM will be responsible for managing the day-to-day aspects of the account (e.g., assigning privileges, approving delegation of authority requests, etc.).

-- All users of the CARM Client Portal will be required to create their individual portal user accounts using GCKey or Sign-on Partner.
+- All users of the CARM Client Portal are required to create their individual Portal user accounts using GCKey or Sign-on Partner.

 RELEASE 2: Spring 2022 CARM Client Portal, all functions

 - Business registration and program enrolment will be open to all trade community partners.

 - Electronic commercial accounting declarations (CAD) with ability for corrections and adjustments (to replace current B3 Customs Coding and B2 Request for Adjustment forms).